austinmilt/tap-cash/README.md

 - Currently in-app transfers limited to other users on the platform.
 This is intentional for early release, but not a limitation of our future capabilities.
 In an effort to simplify the UX, we are activity avoiding introducing any reference to crypto, blockchain, public/secret keys, gas, Solana, etc.
 - Similarly, because tap is targetted to a non-crypto native user, we did not build in the seed vault or incorporate exporting secret keys (though these are features that can easily be added at a later date when customer's are ready for such features)
 - Current demo is limited to Android, however since we built with React Native, we should be able to add iOS in the near future
+- The user must sign in through web3auth on every launch of the app.
+In the future we may encrypt the user's credentials on their device to reduce start times.
+Because USDC transfers are gated through our backend, users that lose their device would be able to disable their account.
+And because we use an OAuth provider for their wallet, they can use the same Google account across devices.